 Rhonda Patrick’s Vitamin D supplement dosage increased from 3,000 IU per day to 5,000 IU to boost immune functions due to Covid19.

 We need sunlight (UV-B) to produce Vitamin D and with a chronic shortage of outdoor time, even before the pandemic, more and more people need to supplement.

-For more information have a look at the fantastic infographic from her website Found My Fitness that illustrates the importance of Vitamin D.
+For more information have a look at the infographic from her website Found My Fitness that illustrates the importance of Vitamin D.

 Pure Encapsulations Zinc Picolinate.
 15mg per daily.
 Here is another Tweet from her, this time looking at the effect of Zinc supplementation: